Skip to main content

 Working environment

-You could work on a market stall.
+You could work on a market stall, on festival sites or on the streets.

 Your working environment may be physically demanding and outdoors in all weathers.